Simhyeon/r4d/docs/meta.md

 Currently, it looks like macro rule is working.

+* [ ] Change from chunk write to buf writer
+Currently every substituted text is saved to a single string variable, which is problematic when ram size is not sufficient.
+Use buff writer to write given string without saving to designated space.

 * [ ] Improve modularlity
 Define is not basic macro but reserved macro, so...